simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 ### Third example

-In this example we see that the 5 triggers in the yellow box will not mark anything dirty.
+In this example, we see that the 5 triggers in the yellow box will not mark anything dirty.
 It's there to illustrate some common misconceptions.
 They trigger Change Detection but they don't mark anything dirty.

 ![](/assets/angular-change-detection-cheat-sheet-explained/angular-change-detection-cheat-sheet-simplified-1.png)